AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/stimuli.md

 ## Change detection Behavior

-The visual change detection task is used in the [Visual Behavior Ophys](/physiology/ophys/visual-behavior/VB-Ophys) and [Visual Behavior Neuropixels](/physiology/ephys/visual-behavior/VB-Neuropixels) datasets.
+The visual change detection task is used in the [Visual Behavior Ophys](/physiology/ophys/visual-behavior/VB-Ophys),  [Visual Behavior Neuropixels](/physiology/ephys/visual-behavior/VB-Neuropixels) and Visual Learning datasets.
 In this go/no-go task, mice are shown a continuous series of briefly presented visual images and they earn water rewards by correctly reporting when the identity of the image changes.

 ## Dynamic Foraging Behavior